Sometimes you just want to edit your GoPro videos on the go, quick and dirty.

 So you can edit out stuff you don’t need and use only the parts of the video that you like.
 Which is most of what most people want to be able to do.

 Quick will also allow you to edit and save your videos in that square format which works with Instagram.
-So that’s definitely a big plus since many us are on Instagram a lot.
+So that’s definitely a big plus since many of us are on Instagram a lot.

 Speaking of saving the video, Quick gives you 2 options.

 The first one is to simply save the project, without actually saving the edited video as a stand-alone video file.
 So with this option, you will be able to go back to Quick and make changes to your video editing project.
-Maybe you want to add more clips, photos and change the music.
+Maybe you want to add more clips, and photos and change the music.
 Or make the whole video shorter or longer.

 But you will not actually have the video file in the library of your phone.
 So you will not be able to play it outside of the Quick app.

 The second option is to save both the project file and the video file.
-So this just like when you hit render or export on a computer video editing software.
+So it’s just like when you hit render or export on a computer video editing software.
 This way you will have the edited video file available on your phone, you can share it on social media or email it, or transfer it to your computer.

 Speaking of that, GoPro came out with a desktop version of the app too.
 So you can use it on your computer as well.
+If you’re interested, I have a separate article about GoPro video editing software for your computer, which you can check out as well.

 Here’s Meredith doing a little presentation of the app.